 A fearful avoidant ex who leans avoidant may immediately attempt to not feel their feelings and pretend they’re absolutely fine.
 Most go no contact immediately after the break-up.
 Many of my clients who learned about attachment styles after a break-up often mistake a fearful avoidant leaning avoidant after a break-up for an ex with a dismissive avoidant attachment style.

 After some time, the emotions and feelings find their way to the top and may cause a fearful avoidant to act anxious.
-When the emotions bubble to the surface is different for each fearful avoidant. other events happening in a fearful avoidants life e.g. job stress, unemployment, depression etc., influence when and how a fearful avoidant starts to feel anxious and how they act.
+When the emotions bubble to the surface is different for each fearful avoidant, other events happening in a fearful avoidants life e.g. job stress, unemployment, advice from social circle, depression etc., influence when and how a fearful avoidant starts to feel anxious and how they act.

 Going no contact with a fearful avoidant ex is a big gamble